Sprinter (rail service): Future service plans

 Future development plans for Sprinter are currently focused on increasing the frequency of the service to 20 minutes per train departure, from Sprinter's current 30-minute schedule.
 An increased schedule will require more double-tracking of the Sprinter rail line as currently only 9.6 miles (44%) of the Sprinter's rail line is double-tracked.
 The preferred alternative project for more double-tracking on the rail line involves increased double-tracking around Crouch St. station through College Blvd. station, and around Palomar College station through Nordahl Rd. station.
 It is projected that this project will require six years to reach completion.

 On December 23, 2022, NCTD received funding of 7 million dollars.
 The funding from Consolidated Appropriations Act was requested by Congressman Mike Levin.
 The SPRINTER Corridor Service Improvement Project will be completed in two phases.
 The first phase will modernize the signal and communications systems along the corridor to improve safety, enhance community connectivity, and reduce service disruptions.
 The funding is focused on increasing the frequency of trains to every 15 minutes from the 30 minute frequency that Sprinter currently runs on.

 Additionally, NCTD would like to implement Sprinter Express train service that would stop at only the five stations (Oceanside Transit Center, El Camino Real, Vista Transit Center, San Marcos Civic Center, and Escondido Transit Center) with the greatest ridership along the route.
-The Express service would use freight tracks east of San Marcos Civic Center station to bypass the station and an eastern portion of the regular route in order to further reduce travel times between termini.
+The Express service would use freight tracks east of the San Marcos Civic Center station for a direct route to bypass the CSU San Marcos station dogleg and further reduce travel times between the termini.

 Longer-term, SANDAG's 2050 Regional Transportation Plan projects one extension of Sprinter by 2050.
 The extension would be from Sprinter's current eastern terminus at the Escondido Transit Center, south (presumably along S Centre City Parkway) to the North County Mall/Del Lago Transit Center.
 No other extensions of the Sprinter (e.g. to San Diego Zoo Safari Park, or to McClellan–Palomar Airport) are included in the plan.